 SKT Ceramics was founded in New York by artist Susannah Tisue in 2006, during her three year artist residency at Greenwich House Pottery in Manhattan's West Village.
-The SKT studio, after 7 years in Brooklyn, has now made its permanent home in Cincinnati, Ohio.
-Each high fired porcelain piece merges Susannah's love of painting, printmaking, and the transformative process of firing.
+After 7 years in Brooklyn, the SKT studio made a permanent home in Cincinnati, Ohio.
+Each high fired porcelain piece merges Susannah's love of painting, printmaking, and the transformative process of reduction firing.
 The pieces are crafted on the thick side—taking the durability of porcelain and creating sturdy, rustic wares with a refined sensibility.
 Each one-of-a-kind piece reflects the detailed process used to make it and is designed to bring delight to your home and table for years to come.

 Every step of making each SKT piece is done in our studio—from the hand building, throwing and pressing of the pieces, to mixing of the high fire glazes, to the screen printing of the colored clay images that adorn each piece.
 The multi-step processes take weeks to complete, and the large gas kiln must be filled with over 300 pieces before it can be fired.

 Clay All SKT Ceramics pieces are made out of English Porcelain.
 Wheel-thrown pottery pieces are made from clay, wedged directly from fresh bags of porcelain.
 Clay trimmings from the wheel-thrown and pressed work are saved and reconstituted for use in our woodgrain slab dishes, ensuring that little material goes to waste.